pathananas2007/Breast-Cancer-Classification/README.md

 ---

 ## Project Overview

-This project applies **classification models** to predict whether breast tumors are benign or malignant.
+This project applies classification models to predict whether breast tumors are **benign** or **malignant**.
 The notebook implements:

 - Data loading and exploration
 - Feature scaling and preprocessing
 - Gaussian noise injection to test model robustness
 - Training and evaluation using:
-  - **K-Nearest Neighbors (KNN)**
+  - K-Nearest Neighbors (KNN)
-  - **Support Vector Machine (SVM)**
+  - Support Vector Machine (SVM)
 - Performance evaluation with:
   - Accuracy scores
   - Classification reports
   - Confusion matrices
 - Visualizations of feature comparisons (original vs noisy) and confusion matrices
 - Comparison of training vs testing performance

-> This project was completed as part of the **IBM Machine Learning with Python course on Coursera**.
+This project was completed as part of the IBM Machine Learning with Python course on Coursera.
 It demonstrates hands-on application of classification models for predicting breast cancer.

 ---

 ## Dataset
 The dataset is included in **scikit-learn**.
 It contains:

 - 30 numeric features about tumor characteristics
 - Labels: `0 = benign`, `1 = malignant`
 - Target names: `['malignant', 'benign']`

-No external data download is required.
+- No external data download is required

 ---

 ## Project Visualizations

 ### Feature Noise Comparison